-Dr. Butlin is the Chair and Chief Executive of the South Australian Productivity Commission.
-This is a part-time appointment.
+Adrian Tembel is the Chair of the South Australian Productivity Commission (SAPC).
+He was previously a part-time Commissioner of the SAPC.

-Adrian has held the position of Chief Executive Partner of South Australian headquartered national law firm, Thomson Geer, since April 2009.
-Adrian was a specialist corporate and technology lawyer at Thomson Geer for more than 15 years prior to his appointment as the firms’ Chief Executive Partner.
+Adrian also serves as the Chief Executive Partner of South Australian headquartered national law firm Thomson Geer.
+Adrian was a specialist corporate and technology lawyer and Partner at Thomson Geer for more than 15 years prior to his appointment as the firms’ Chief Executive Partner in April 2009.

 Adrian studied at the University of Adelaide, receiving a degree in Economics and an honours degree in Law.

 Professor Christopher Findlay was appointed Commissioner in May 2019.
 He previously was the Executive Dean of the Faculty of the Professions at the University of Adelaide (2011 – 2018).
 Earlier positions include Professor of Economics at the Australian National University (1999 – 2005) and Head of the School of Economics at the University of Adelaide (2005 – 2011).

 His qualifications include BEc (Hons) (1974) [Adelaide], MEc (1977) [ANU] and PhD in Economics (1982) [ANU].
 He is a Member of the Academy of the Social Sciences in Australia (2002).
 His Membership in the General Division of the Order of Australia (AM) (2007) was for ‘service to international relations in the Asia-Pacific region, to economic co-operation in trade, transportation and economic reform, and to education.’